FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/graceful-shutdown.md

 <span id="Graceful2"></span>

-## Graceful shutdown of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge node
+## Graceful shutdown of {{< SecureTransport/componentshortname  >}} Edge node

 > **Note:**
 >
 > Remember that before you proceed with graceful shutdown initiation, the Monitor Server must be stopped.

-Graceful shutdown on Edge is similar to that on <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server.
+Graceful shutdown on Edge is similar to that on {{< SecureTransport/securetransportname  >}} Server.
 Note that there is no Folder Monitor, Scheduler or Transaction Manager component on Edge; however there is the Proxy server.

 As with Server, expand the **Actions** drop-down list on top of the extended *Server Control* page and select the **Shutdown Node Gracefully**.